vsbuffalo/vincebuffalo-website/content/blog/2020-08-20-problem-detecting.md

 consequently they are not inherited by the next generation.
-Another major source of randomness is Mendelian segregation: if you carry two different copies of a gene (one you inherited from your father, one you inherited from your mother), the copy you pass to your child is determined essentially a biological coin flip.
+Another major source of randomness is Mendelian segregation: if you carry two different copies of a gene (one you inherited from your father, one you inherited from your mother), the copy you pass to your child is determined essentially by a biological coin flip.

 <aside>